 If you wish to apply for the BAME studentships, you should specify this in the statement of purpose that will form part of your application.

 SHF/HSS candidates also need to indicate that they wish to be considered for the award, and to state how they meet the eligibility criteria or are subject to exceptional circumstances.
 These declarations are excluded from the character limit for their statement of purpose.

 If you have already applied to QMUL to begin a PhD programme in autumn 2024, you may revise the research proposal and statement of purpose that you previously submitted, to take account of our Guidance to Applicants.
 However, you are not required to do so.
 If you wish to submit revised documents, you should email them to the Director of Graduate Studies in the appropriate School, giving the ID number from your application.

-If you have already begun your PhD programme, you should email the Director of Graduate Studies in the appropriate School, giving your student ID number and supplying a research proposal and statement of purpose (length and contents as indicated in our Guidance to Applicants).
+If you have already begun a PhD programme at QMUL, you should email the Director of Graduate Studies in the appropriate School, giving your student ID number and supplying a research proposal and statement of purpose (length and contents as indicated in our Guidance to Applicants).